 So if you can relate to any of these issues and need some help walking through the ever winding maize, let us know.
 We’ve been doing this for a while now, we keep up to date with everything that’s out there and would be happy to help you all any way we can.
 Hope you enjoyed the read.

 If you enjoyed this, be sure to read Everyday Computer Security for Everyday Computer People – Part 2

-Chris Shipley is the President of Nutmeg Consulting LLC and Information Technology and Services Consultant based in Hartford CT.
+Chris Shipley is the President of Nutmeg Consulting LLC and IT Services based in Hartford CT.
 If you want to find out more about how we protect ourselves and our clients, please feel free to contact me and see how we can help protect you as an individual as well as your company